Meet the villain: Moondancer House

 “Nothing,” I smiled.

-But when I approached Cassandra, she stepped back, eyes flicking to the stairs leading up to the living room.
-We’d been up there a short while ago eating pizza rolls and watching bad reality TV before the power went out and we moved to the basement to trip the breakers.
-Devil or not, we’d soon forgotten about the power outage, opting to paw at each other in the dark.
+I closed the distance between us, prepared to show her as much, but when I reached for her, she stepped back, eyes flicking to the stairs leading up to the living room.
+We’d been up there a short while ago eating pizza rolls and watching bad reality TV before the power went out and we moved to the basement to trip the breakers, opting instead to paw at each other in the dark.
 With Mom at work all night, this evening should have been perfect.
 But then, like my devil sensed how much this night meant to me, he decided to wake up and ruin everything.

 “We should slow down,” Cassandra said, leaning forward to straighten her stockings.

-“Why weren’t you answering your phone?” she snarled.
+“Why weren’t you answering your phone?” she snapped.
 Cassandra fidgeted, shuffling her stockinged feet on the carpet.
 “Why are all the lights off?”

 Shoving past us, she gave the devil’s casket a meaningful look as she crossed to the breaker box.
 My breath hitched at the sight of my bra on the floor.
 Subtle as I could, I kicked it under the couch and out of Mom’s sight.

-The door to the breaker box gave a metallic thud as she opened it and switched the breakers on.
+The door to the breaker box gave a metallic thud as she opened it and flipped the switches.
 There were several clicks and beeps from upstairs as all of the kitchen appliances came back on and the television blared to life.
-Mom switched on a lamp.
+Mom turned on the overhead lights.
 I blinked at the sudden luminescence, feeling my face grow hotter.
 Thankfully, I had my dad’s olive complexion instead of Mom’s fair one.
 Not that anything ever made her blush.

 Finally noticing Cassandra, Mom plastered on one of her beauty queen smiles.